-Structural composite lumber (SCL) is used when discussing the group of manufactured wood that has layered wood veneers that are bonded with moisture resistant adhesives to make structural supports like beams, studs, or columns.
-SCLs have many advantages over sawn conventional lumber: higher strengths, dimensional stability, and resistant to moisture.
+Structural composite lumber (SCL) is used when discussing the group of manufactured wood that has layered wood veneers that are bonded with moisture-resistant adhesives to make structural supports like beams, studs, or columns.
+SCLs have many advantages over sawn conventional lumber: higher strengths, dimensional stability, and moisture resistance.
 SCL is a family of three products primarily: Laminated Strand Lumber (LSL), Parallel Strand Lumber (PSL), and Laminated Veneer Lumber (LVL).

 When speaking on Glulam connections, they feature steel bolts, dowels, and plates.

 LVL is the typical timber wall bonding option for most modern buildings.
 Commonly referred to as Microlam, LVL is made of thinly sliced veneers laid in a parallel fashion and bonded together through heat and significant pressure.
 Standard sizes of LVL include widths of 3.5″, 5.25″, 7″, and depths from 9.5″ to 24″ deep.
 Columns come in sizes of 4×4 and 8×8.

 The biggest appeal among builders for using LVL is its cost, it’s very cheap.
 A particular advantage to this beam type is you can custom fabricate it to match narrower beams.
 In addition, you can create a larger beam merely by nailing several plies together.
 This can come in handy when retrofitting projects require lifting a big, heavy beam that can be next to impossible.